 Voice and Piano Lessons

-I enjoy teaching singing because I feel the impulse to make music is universal: the use of one’s own voice as an expressive instrument through song is the most fundamental form of music making.
+I enjoy teaching singing because I believe the impulse to make music is universal.
+Singing, the use of one’s own voice as an expressive instrument, is the most fundamental form of music-making.
 Each voice is as personal and unique as our lived experiences and bodies.
-Every element that makes us who we are, combines with breath and attention to produce a sound that is distinctly ‘ours’.
-The process of learning to sing is one of self-discovery, self-understanding, and self-mastery, which has the potential to be transformative and deeply rewarding.
+The elements that make us who we are combine with breath and attention to produce a sound that is uniquely ours.

 “Since I took singing lessons from Eliza, my voice has grown stronger.
 Eliza helped me get over my fear of high notes.
 She is highly concentrated and has a passion that is motivating.” — Renate Gerstenberg

 “Eliza has a way of teaching that's really fun and effective for me.
-She is very flexible when it comes to music styles and she has a wide knowledge of different practice methods that have enabled me to sing notes that I was always afraid of.” — Nicole Heyer
+She has a wide knowledge of different practice methods that have enabled me to sing notes I was always afraid of.” — Nicole Heyer

 “The progress I keep making with Eliza as my teacher is quite honestly addicting and I look forward to every single lesson with her!” — Gero Anders